Interim Dean of the College of Business and Behavioral Science

 MBA, Oklahoma State University

 B.S., Marketing, Oklahoma State University

 Gregory Pickett is associate dean for the Greenville campus.
-In this role, he is responsible for the continued development and operation of the college’s Clemson at the Falls location on the Reedy River, including the MBA program.
+In this role, he serves as Director for Clemson’s MBA Programs and the Spiro Institute for Entrepreneurial Leadership and is responsible for the continued development and operation of the college’s location at Greenville ONE on Main Street in downtown Greenville.

 Prior to this appointment, Pickett served as professor and chair of the University’s Department of Marketing for 10 years.
-In this role, Pickett has been instrumental in developing a variety of innovative programs, which, in part, have led to departmental recognition by Clemson students three times as “best major on campus.”
-Pickett helped developed a unique leadership program for its students and several challenging undergraduate research experiences funded by external sources that linked communities, nonprofit organizations and businesses to faculty and student talent.
+In this role, Pickett was instrumental in developing a variety of innovative programs, which, in part, led to departmental recognition by Clemson students three times as “best major on campus.”
+Pickett helped develop a unique leadership program for its students and several challenging undergraduate research experiences funded by external sources that linked communities, nonprofit organizations and businesses to faculty and student talent.
 He also established the college’s first academic sport program.

 Associate Dean, Undergraduate Engagement & Assessment

 Ph.D., Social Work (Family Therapy), University of Southern California

 MSW, Social Work, University of South Carolina

 Douglas “Kinly” Sturkie was named interim associate dean for research and academic support during the fall 2012 semester.
 Sturkie previously served as professor and department chair for the college’s Sociology and Anthropology Department, and two and a half years as interim department chair of Political Science at Clemson.

 Sturkie was first licensed as a marriage, family, and child counselor in California almost 35 years ago and practiced full-time as a child and family therapist before joining the Clemson faculty in 1982.